Fire0902/anime-sama-downloader/README.md

 Anime auto-downloader tool using anime-sama website.

 > [!IMPORTANT]
+> This tool <strong>does not</strong> contains copyrighted content <strong>nor endorse</strong> Copyright infringement.
+Use it at your own risks.

+> [!IMPORTANT]
 > This project is still in WIP and will change a lot and some features might be broken at this time.
-We plan to release tag version for better continuity.
+We plan to release tag versions for better continuity.

-### Dependencies:
+## Dependencies

 - node >= v22
 - [axios](https://www.npmjs.com/package/axios) - Node HTTP requests